JustinDFuller/justindfuller.com/content/posts/2020-01-21_why-do-we-fall-into-the-rewrite-trap.md

 However, your retirement website is very different.
 When you go to it you are not trying to load it as quickly as possible to make an impulsive purchase of some ETFs — you're probably doing your yearly check-in or enrolling for the first time.
 You'll probably check your balance, your contributions, the performance of your holdings, and maybe even download a few tax documents.

 We found that users were coming less often, while spending far more time on the website, using many parts of it — the perfect use-case for a single-page web application.
-Initial load time was a low priority while seamless transitions between pages were of great value.
+The initial load time was a low priority while seamless transitions between pages were of great value.

 So, what did we do?
 Did we rewrite the whole application?
 No.